The truth about best before dates

-‘Best Before’ refers to QUALITY: your food will be at its peak freshness, taste and nutritional value before the best before date if packaging is intact and stored correctly.
+‘Best before dates’ refer to QUALITY: your food will be at its peak freshness, taste and nutritional value before the best before date if its packaging is intact and the food has been stored correctly.

 Foods that are likely to spoil (such as dairy products and ready-to-eat products) should be eaten as quickly as possible.
 Refrigerate or freeze your meat, poultry, and shellfish as soon as you get home from the grocery store and follow the storage instructions on the packaging.

-Tip #1: organize your fridge so you can group items together that are closer to their due date, so you remember to use them first.
+Tip #1: organize your fridge so you can group items together that are closer to their best before date, so you remember to use them first, when they are at their peak quality.

-Tip #2: you can freeze food right up to and including the Best Before date.
-If you’re not sure you will eat it in time, freeze it for another day!
+Tip #2: you can freeze many foods to extend their life.
+If you’re not able to eat the perishable food you buy quickly, freeze it for another day!

 Best Before dates in Canada are always written in the same format: Year/Month/Day